-When it comes to implementation, you want a plan that's customized to reflect your needs and a partner that will be there to help you do some of the heavy lifting-including course migrations, SIS configuration and setting up SSO.
-Training should help your educators and administrators get up to speed fast through on-demand content, individualized plans and personalized support for specific skills.
+When it comes to implementation, you want a plan that's customised to reflect your needs and a partner that will be there to help you do some of the heavy lifting-including course migrations, SIS configuration and setting up SSO.
+Training should help your educators and administrators get up to speed fast through on-demand content, individualised plans and personalised support for specific skills.